sap-tutorials/Tutorials/tutorials/appstudio-sapui5-integrationcard-create/appstudio-sapui5-integrationcard-create.md

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 4: ](Add manifest parameters)] Manifest parameters provide dynamic values for card attributes.
 They are replaced during manifest processing and can be used with the double-bracket syntax like: `{{parameters.city}}`.
 As an example, in this step you will add parameters to set the header (`title` and `subTitle`) properties and the number (`maxItems`) of displayed items in the content.

+Note: If you are following this tutorial as part of a workshop and run out of time, you can skip steps 4,5,6 and create a simpler card.
+You can later read the steps you missed.

 1. To define parameters - add the following `parameters` subsection in the `manifest.json` in the `configuration` section (note the comma which divides the entries).